Differentiated instruction: Ongoing assessment

 Assessment is the process of gathering information from a variety of sources such as assignments, teacher observations, class discussions, and tests and quizzes.
-Teachers must assess regularly to inform instructional strategies, learn about each student's readiness, interests, and learning preferences and to improve student learning.
+Assessment at regular intervals informs instructional strategies, gauges each student's readiness, interests, and learning preferences, and improves student learning.
 This information can be gathered through diagnostic (pre-assessments), formative, and summative assessments, as well as Individual Education Plans, Ontario Student Records, student interest surveys, and multiple intelligence or learning style inventories.